How to avoid panda eyes

 Cut in under the your eyeliner using Stay Don’t Stray.
 This will act as an added extra barrier, preventing your eyeliner from slipping down throughout the day.

 There you go ladies!
-We sure do hope this helps!
+We hope this helps!
 Stay in touch by following me on Instagram at @lauren_hogsden and hashtag with #learnwithlauren.

 Love & Lipstick,